 Note: This was going to be published in the Peace Newsletter, first for October, and then an edited version for November.
-Because of the objection of one staff member who was unwilling to engage in dialog about the piece or issues in Syria it never appeared nor did any other analysis of the situation in Syria at a crucial time when the US was (and still is) on the brink of war.
-Due to that conflict the War Update has been canceled.
+But due to disagreements and lack of interest within the Peace Council they decided not to publish this and have discontinued the War Update.
 I thank the Peace Council staff and the Peace Newsletter committee who have supported me in speaking the truth about the real situation in Syria and in other controversial areas like Libya and Sudan.
 If you enjoyed the War Update then please contact the Peace Newsletter committee and let them know how you feel; perhaps they will have me back.

 War Update November

 Following HRW[i] and US allegations that the Syrian gov. used chemical weapons in Ghouta, the Syrian government has agreed to destroy it's chemical weapons.
 The Obama admin has delayed their plans for direct military intervention, but continue providing rebel groups with direct military aid and training.
 Inconsistencies and inaccuracies in the HRW and UN reports[ii], faked youtube evidence,[iii] intelligence[iv] professionals, doubts within the UN,[v] and testimony from Syria[vi] suggest other possible narratives including a rebel false flag provocation.
 The Syrian government has asked the UN to investigate three more chemical attacks on government soldiers in Damascus since the September Ghouta incident,[vii] and a previous chemical attack that killed 16 Syrian soldiers in Aleppo which may have been perpetrated by opposition militants.[viii]